 AS: But compared to them, a couple of my buddies used to work at the market.
 They used to bring home peanut butter, loaf of bread, jelly.
 And then another thing is, we used to have a grapefruit and orange orchard inside the camp.
 So on the way to school, we’d walk around the outside and we’d see where the ripe ones are and at night we used to sneak in there and pick them.
 We could get them at the market but somehow this one tastes better.
 To make it worse, my father was a policeman [laughs].

-[To Art] When you went to Seabrook, did you experience prejudice like that?
+When you went to Seabrook [New Jersey] did you experience any prejudice?

-AS: No, plus there wasn’t much prejudice on the East Coast.
+AS: No, there wasn’t much prejudice on the East Coast.

 BS: Because in California there were a lot of Japanese.
 But Fusa, his sister, told me that when they went to Seabrook it was mostly Japanese anyway, but it was mostly Japanese Americans.
-She felt kind of alienated, that they treated–because they hardly spoke English, right?
+She felt kind of alienated because they hardly spoke English, right?

 AS: We didn’t speak English.

 BS: Right, they spoke Spanish, and then they spoke perfect Japanese.
 Not like the Japanese we spoke.
 That’s why she said they were treated differently, because they were dark and she said she was treated differently.

 AS: We were the last ones that went to Seabrook, it was like camp.
 All Peruvians were put together, and one Peruvian guy had a bad reputation.
 But I made the Seabrook Farm [baseball] team and after that, everything cooled off.
 I was the only Peruvian on the team.

 BS: They were all Japanese American.